socratic617/mastermind_game/README.md

 - I attempted to incorporate multiplayer functionality and a leaderboard.
 Although these features were not fully implemented, they represent ongoing efforts to enhance the game's scope and engagement.
 - I made my game config very dynamic to make it easy to the user to customize the game to their liking.
 I want to add more game config features in the future
 - I want to add unit testing to my backend to test mocking the data and my endpoints using jest.
+- Add more endpoints to my routers for things like 404 pages to send to the user